kalessil/phpinspectionsea/docs/DEVELOPERS.md

     ![Module Settings](images/module-settings.png)

-    In first step of the install the file `PhpInspectionsEA.iml.dist` was renamed.
-This created the module settings needed in here.
-Be sure to have similar setup.
-If needed, just select folders and mark them as one of the categories displayed in *Mark as* section: `Sources`, `Test`, etc..
+    In the first step of the install the file `PhpInspectionsEA.iml.dist` was renamed.
+This created the module settings needed here.
+Be sure to use a similar setup.
+If needed, select folders and mark them as one of the categories displayed in *Mark as* section: `Sources`, `Test`, etc..

     ![Module Dependencies](images/module-settings-deps.png)

-    As the module dependencies, select the library created in previous steps, and change the scope to `Provided`.
+    For the module dependencies, select the library created in previous steps, and change the scope to `Provided`.

   - Platform Settings -> SDKs
     ![Platform SDKs](images/sdks.png)

-    For the Platform SDK, just select the SDK created in earlier steps, when configuring `Project` section.
+    For the Platform SDK, select the SDK created in earlier steps, when configuring `Project` section.

 ## Configuring and running test